curtmorgan3/handy_helper/README.md

 ![screen](https://github.com/curtmorgan3/handy_helper/blob/master/readme_images/pr_screen.png)

-Fill out some relevant details about the branch, including any parameters needed to test functionality, then click 'Submit PR'
+Fill out some relevant details about the branch, including any parameters needed to test functionality, then click 'Create Pull Request'

 All PRs will be reviewed by `curtmorgan3` before being merged.